Ideas from our Naturalists

 Living Off the Land

 "If you were stuck at McKinney Falls State Park without any camping equipment, what might you do for shelter?
 To be fair, I am usually standing under a huge rock overhang when I ask the visitors of my park this question.
 To our present visitors the answer is obvious, just as it was to prehistoric Native Americans over 8,000 years ago, you can spend the night under this rock shelter.
-The descendents of these prehistoric Native Americans became the Tonkawa Tribe that Texans may be more familiar with.
+The descendants of these prehistoric Native Americans became the Tonkawa Tribe that Texans may be more familiar with.
 I like to take visitors to this overhang during our nature hikes and school group programs and talk a little about the life of prehistoric Native Americans.
 By looking into the lives of Native Americans we can gain perspective in our own culture, as well as the culture of other people in the modern world.
 W. W. Newcomb, Jr. wrote in the foreword of The Indians of Texas: From Prehistoric to Modern Times, "Knowledge of others forces us to realize that our ways, our beliefs and ideals, are only our own solutions to what may be common human problems.
 We come to see that there are many ways of thinking and acting, and that simply because other ways are different from our own does not inevitably make them inferior or wrong." -- Shane Mooneyham

 Subject Areas: Social Studies, Art